SaneethSunkari/medicare-provider-fraud-detection/README.md

 - Databricks SQL for analyst queries
 - Databricks Playground for LLM workflow testing
 - Databricks Agents / AI application exploration

+## Data Quality and Governance

+- Data quality is one of the key factors considered when designing this platform.
+It is treated as a foundational pillar of data governance and is integrated throughout the Lakehouse architecture rather than being implemented as a final validation step.

+- The platform follows the principle that trustworthy machine learning and analytics depend on trustworthy data.
+Data quality controls are therefore applied before feature engineering, model training, batch scoring, and downstream AI workflows.

+## Data Quality Strategy

+- The solution incorporates a dedicated Data Quality Framework implemented through:

+- **Schema validation
+- **Null-value monitoring
+- **Duplicate detection
+- **Business rule validation
+- **Range checks
+- **Ratio validation
+- **Quarantine processing
+- **Data quality metrics reporting

+## Data Quality Checks Implemented

+### Completeness

+Ensures required fields are populated.

+Examples:

+* Provider cannot be null.
+* Fraud labels cannot be missing.
+* Reimbursement metrics must be available.

+### Uniqueness

+Ensures provider records are unique.

+Examples:

+* Duplicate Provider detection.
+* Primary key validation.

+### Validity

+Ensures data follows business rules.

+Examples:

+* Total claims must be non-negative.
+* Reimbursement amounts must be non-negative.
+* Fraud probability must be between 0 and 1.

+### Consistency

+Ensures feature values remain logically correct.

+Examples:

+* Ratio features stay within expected ranges.
+* Provider-level aggregations remain consistent.

+### Monitoring

+Data quality metrics are tracked and monitored through:

+* `medicare_catalog.quality.data_quality_metrics`
+* `medicare_catalog.quality.dq_dashboard_summary`

+Invalid records are isolated in:

+* `medicare_catalog.quality.quarantine_provider_fraud_predictions`

+This prevents poor-quality data from impacting analytics, machine learning models, and AI applications.

+## Why Data Quality Matters

+Machine learning models are only as good as the data they learn from.
+Poor-quality data can lead to inaccurate predictions and reduced trust in results.

+By implementing data quality controls before training and scoring, the platform ensures:

+* Reliable fraud risk predictions
+* Consistent and reproducible results
+* Higher confidence for investigators
+* Better governance and auditability
+* Enterprise-ready data pipelines

 ## Repository Structure